Repatriation (cultural property): Irish artefacts abroad

 Very few older objects from Ireland have left the British Isles, but many are in England, especially the British Museum, which was regarded as the appropriate national museum before the foundation of the National Museum of Ireland in 1877, and sometimes afterwards.
 Dr Laura McAtackney of Aarhus University has noted that "Amongst discussions on repatriation from colonial museums, Irish objects are almost absent, when of course most were deposited in the British Museum (amongst other museums) pre-independence."

-The skeleton of the "Irish Giant" Charles Byrne (1761–1783) is on public display in the Hunterian Museum, despite it being Byrne's express wish to be buried at sea.
+The skeleton of the "Irish Giant" Charles Byrne (1761–1783) was on public display between 1799 and 2023 at the Hunterian Museum in London, despite it being Byrne's express wish to be buried at sea.
 Author Hilary Mantel called in 2020 for his remains to be buried in Ireland.

 Augustus Pitt Rivers removed three 5th-century ogham stones from Roovesmoor Rath, County Cork; they are now in the British Museum.
 The British Museum also holds 200 Irish-language manuscripts, many bequeathed by landowners but some passing in conflict, such as the Book of Lismore, seized by Lewis Boyle, 1st Viscount Boyle of Kinalmeaky in the Irish Confederate Wars.
 In 2020 the Book of Lismore was donated to University College Cork by the Chatsworth Settlement Trust.
 The college plans to display it in their Boole Library.
 Other notable Irish artefacts in the British Museum include the Bell Shrine of St. Cuileáin, Bell Shrine of Conall Cael, Londesborough Brooch, swords, half of the Dowris Hoard, part of the Mooghaun North Hoard, the Dunaverney flesh-hook, the Kells Crozier, torcs, four crucifixion plaques, armlets, seals, religious plaques, and rings.

 The Ashmolean Museum also contains hundreds of Irish artefacts collected under British rule, such as the Ballyshannon Sun-Disc, presented to the museum in 1696, just after the Williamite War; and two gold lunulae from County Cork, collected by John Evans.